KirilGeorgiev247/Design-patterns/Structural/Facade/README.md

 + clients that use the facade don't have to access its subsystem objects directly

-+ abstract Factory can be used with Facade to provide an interfacefor creating subsystem objectsin a subsystem-independent way (Example 03)
++ abstract factory can be used with Facade to provide an interface for creating subsystem objects in a subsystem - independent way (Example 03)

 *pros*